tokio-rs/website/content/docs/going-deeper/streaming.md

 }
 ```

-Where `T` represents the request or response head type, `B` represents the
+Here, `T` represents the request or response head type and `B` represents the
 type of each stream chunk. `E` is not used as part of this guide, but it
 represents the type of an error frame.
 We will just set it to `io::Error`.